 How to Sell Land Without a Realtor in Wisconsin

-If you need to close on a property without a realtor in Wisconsin, start with the property facts: county, property number, acreage, access, zoning, utilities, taxes, ownership, and any known restrictions.
+If you need to close on a property without a realtor in Wisconsin, start with the property facts: county, parcel number, acreage, access, zoning, utilities, taxes, ownership, and any known restrictions.
 Those details shape pricing, timing, and the sale options available to you.

 To move property without a realtor in Wisconsin, you need a workable process for pricing, marketing, contracts, and closing.
 Selling land without a realtor can save the commission, but it also means the owner handles the hard parts that a realtor would usually manage.